Ruy41321/AlienEggs/README.md

 Here's how it works:

 - 🗺️ **Radar**: Your main navigation tool.
 The radar helps you locate the eggs and detect the alien mother's proximity.
-- 🔋 **Battery**: Provides hope and a chance to illuminate walls for a brief moment, revealing the immediate surroundings.
+- 🔋 **Bombs**: Provides hope and a chance to temporarily Stun the surrounding enemies.
 - 💻 **Terminal Console**: A simple console offering vital information.
 It keeps track of how many eggs remain and provides crucial updates during your mission.